• Home

 Boy you best pray that I bleed real soon

-And more more subtle in delivery and less direct as they are wrapped in the story telling of Tori’s characters – perhaps a reflection of confidence and a matured skill as a songwriter.
-Not to mention possibly a more nuanced world view.
+They are more subtle in delivery and less direct as they are wrapped in the storytelling of Tori’s characters—perhaps a reflection of confidence and a matured skill as a songwriter, not to mention possibly a more nuanced worldview.

-So after some adventures into more classical arrangements (Gold Dust) we have an album with the end result that is musically brilliant and will be much loved by Tori’s original fan base.
-With lyrics that will not doubt reaffirm her relationship with those fans as well.
-A recommended album.
+So, after some adventures into more classical arrangements (Gold Dust), we have an album with an end result that is musically brilliant and will be much loved by Tori’s original fan base.
+The lyrics will undoubtedly reaffirm her relationship with those fans as well.
+It is a recommended album.

 Share this: